Martinikimi/alx-project-nexus/README.md

 Review Moderation: Manage product reviews and ratings

 Product Management
-Add new products with images
+Add new products with images and descriptions

-Set pricing and inventory levels
+Set pricing, inventory levels, and availability

-Organize by categories
+Organize products into categories and subcategories

-Manage product availability
+Manage product features and specifications

 Order Management
-View all customer orders
+View all customer orders with detailed information

-Update order status
+Update order status throughout fulfillment process

-Track order processing
+Track order processing and shipping

-Handle cancellations and refunds
+Handle cancellations and customer service

 🔄 Development Workflow
 Adding New Features